This post may contain affiliate links. Please read my disclosure policy for information.

 The course I took (and is still taking) to make Pinterest work for me is called Pinfinite Growth.
 It is a video-based online class by a woman named Melyssa Griffin.
 She learned how to rock Pinterest for her own blog and decided to put everything she’d learned into a practical Pinterest course.
 And she has done it really well.

-I was literally trembling when pushing the buy button for th course, because it is expensive!
+I was literally trembling when pushing the buy button for the course because it is expensive!
 Melyssa charges $397 for it.
 What made me still buy it was:

 - 60 days full refund guarantee.
 Super important for me!

 - I knew I was in the right niche for Pinterest, but couldn’t make it fly quickly when trying on my own